 In Part One of this three-part series, we talk to six healthy-living experts to get a sense of what their morning routines look like.
 Take inspiration from folks who aim to “walk the talk” and see if any of these ideas might work for you.
 (Find Part Two, on midday routines, and Part Three, on evening routines, here.)

-Julie is a registered dietitian and personal trainer.
-She has been married for 11 years and has a three-year-old daughter.
+Julie is the general manager at Life Time in Chanhassen, Minn.
+She has been married for 15 years and has two daughters, a three-year-old and a six-year-old.

-I wake up at 4:45 a.m. on workout days, 6:10 a.m. on non-workout days, and 7:30 a.m. on weekends.
-My husband stays home with our daughter, so he’s responsible for getting her up on weekdays.
-I love getting her up on weekends, though.
+I wake up at 6 a.m. on weekdays to prepare for my day and to get to my work out by 7 a.m.
+My husband stays home with our daughters, so he’s responsible for getting them up on weekdays.
+I love getting them up on weekends, though.

 Exercise is so important for helping me manage stress and feel my best.
-I attend a GTX Burn class three mornings a week, do an additional two days of cardio and abs, aim to get in a yoga class here and there, and prioritize two days for recovery.
-That’s the routine that feels best for my body.
+I take a GTX class three mornings a week, workout on my own the other two weekdays, and prioritize yoga on the weekends.

 I then get ready for the day at Life Time while I drink my protein shake.
-In a shaker bottle, I combine one scoop each of chocolate whey protein, vanilla collagen peptides, fiber, and L-glutamine with 16 ounces of cold water.
+My shakes consist of our sea salt caramel or chocolate Vegan+ All-In-One protein mix with fiber and some additional vanilla Collagen Peptides.
 If it’s a non-workout day, I’ll eat egg sous vide bites I get at Costco for breakfast.

-At work, I have coffee with half-and-half while I start digging into my day.
+At work, I have coffee with oat milk while I start digging into my day.
 I prefer how I feel on decaf, so that’s what I drink 90 percent of the time.

 I’m a stickler for planning, so I use a planner that helps me prioritize my top three needs for the day as well as keep track of my schedule and to-do list.
 I also use a journal where I record five things I’m grateful for and 10 dreams I’m currently working toward.
 It’s a form of meditation for me to focus on my goals each day.